thegamecracks/discord-ws/README.md

 # discord-ws

-A bare-bones Python wrapper for the Discord Gateway API.
+A bare-bones asynchronous Python wrapper for the Discord Gateway API.